AnthonyEnr1quez/docker-swarm-config/README.md

 ### Secrets/Env Files

-Enviornment variables are currently being managed by a combination of bash scripts and ignored dotfiles on the manager node.
-Some variables are currently not loading correctly due to docker stack not reading them into compose init (see [here](https://github.com/moby/moby/issues/29133)).
-Current plan is to dive down the wormhole of docker swarm secrets and how to automate those.
+Enviornment variables are currently being managed by a combination of bash scripts and an ignored `.env` file on the manager node.

 ### Bash Scripts

 There are two bash scripts created to help automate deployment steps.

 * [`start_all.sh`] - This sets up all the supported services in this repository.
-  * This scripts relies on two dotfiles to be populated on the manager node.
-    * `.nfs_conn`: file with nfs connection string variable (Example: `NFS_CONN=vers=4,port=2049,addr=192.168.0.100,rw`)
-    * `.dns_conn`: file with pihole server string variable (Example: `PIHOLE_SERVER_IP=192.168.0.100`)
 * [`update.sh`](update.sh)- Use this to quickly redeploy swarm services from the manager node with the correct nfs settings
-  * This script relies on the `.nfs_conn` file mentioned above
-  * The following services are currently not supported by this script: whoogle, stubby, unbound (see quirks below).
+  * The following services are currently not supported by this script: stubby, unbound (see quirks below).

 ## Pihole/Stubby/Unbound Quirks